nusco/narjillos/backlog.md

     This is another factor that can encourage disruptive evolution and speciation.

+* Green fibers
-* Re-activate green fibers ("plant fibers", get energy from environment)
+  "Plant fibers", get energy from environment.
+  Reactivate (I disabled them in config).

-* Re-activate blue fibers ("runner fibers", generate more push when moving)
+* Re-activate blue fibers
+  "Runner fibers", generate more push when moving.
+  Reactivate (I disabled them in config).

-+ Add red fibers ("killer fibers", damage collided creatures)
++ Add red fibers
+  "Killer fibers", damage collided creatures
+  These are new.

 ##Ancestry Browser